 Edward Keir Hett

 Edward Keir Hett (born 1845) was one of the first seven directors of The GSSR from its inception in 1885 until 1887.
-He was the younger brother of Edmund Sykes Hett as well as Henry Herbert, William James and five other siblings.
+He was the youngest brother of Edmund Sykes Hett as well as Henry Herbert and six other siblings.
 His parents were James Keir Hett and Maria Hett (born Townend).
 He married Margaret Christina Hett (born Heywood) in 1868 when he was 22.

 Henry Herbert Hett

-Henry Herbert Hett (born 11th October 1842, Kensington, London) was the brother of Edmund Sykes, Edward Keir, William James as well as five other siblings.
+Henry Herbert Hett (born 11th October 1842, Kensington, London) was the brother of Edmund Sykes, Edward Keir as well as six other siblings.
 His parents were James Keir Hett and Maria Hett (born Townend).
 He was one of ten directors of Hett, Maylor & Co.
 Ltd.

 George Winfield Higgin

 George Winfield Higgin was employed by The GSSR as representative in Spain in about 1888.
 George opened an office in Lorca for the inspection of works under Juan Santamaría del Pozo.
 He only seems to have been working in Spain for a year.